TikTok Banned Countries List [Updated 2026 Data]

 14. New Zealand

-On 7 March 2023, TikTok was banned in New Zealand for cyber security reasons.
-The New Zealand Parliamentary banned the app reflecting on the advice from the Government Communications Security Bureau (GCSB), the country’s signals intelligence agency.
+On 7 March 2023, TikTok was banned in New Zealand for cybersecurity reasons.
+The New Zealand Parliament banned the app, reflecting advice from the Government Communications Security Bureau (GCSB), the country’s signals intelligence agency.

 15. Jordan